Tomás Frías: Border conflict between Bolivia and Chile

 From the time of the Incas, the Atacama Province, known as Litoral during the Republican era of Bolivia, had been a part of their vast empire.
 Even once the Spanish colonized the region, the 25° parallel was recognized as the southernmost point of the Peruvian Viceroyalty.
 This fact was evident in the capitulations celebrated between the Crown of Spain and the conquistadores Francisco Pizarro and Diego de Almagro.
 When Pedro de Valdivia had been made captain-general of what became Chile, the range of the territory was to be between the 27° and 41° parallels.
 Centuries later, the Royal Ordinance of Intendants of 1782, decreed by the metropole, announced the Atacama Province was invariably and permanently attached to the Province of Potosí.
-On October 10, 1803, the Spanish Crown affirmed that the Viceroyalty of Peru was the rightful owner of the Atacama Province as far as the Paposo River, which has since dried out.
+On 10 October 1803, the Spanish Crown affirmed that the Viceroyalty of Peru was the rightful owner of the Atacama Province as far as the Paposo River, which has since dried out.
 When guano was discovered in the Litoral during the republican era, foreign companies were invited to exploit the deposits.
-These companies were assigned the area between the Loa and Paposo rivers by minister Hilarión Fernández on March 28, 1842.
+These companies were assigned the area between the Loa and Paposo rivers by minister Hilarión Fernández and Frías on 28 March 1842.
 The illegal exploitation of guano was prosecuted by the Supreme Court of Bolivia, and even by British tribunals.
-On October 31 of that same year, Chile declared its ownership of all the guano deposits in the Atacama Province.
+On 31 October of that same year, Chile declared its ownership of all the guano deposits in the Atacama Province.
 A year later, the Chilean government officially created the Province of Atacama.
-Casimiro Olañeta was sent to negotiate with Chile, however, negotiations never took place.
+Casimiro Olañeta and Frías were sent to negotiate with Chile, however, negotiations never took place.
 In 1847, Chilean guaneros penetrated Bolivian territory as far back as the Mejillones Bay, even building a fort there and placing the Chilean flag on top.
 The Prefect of Cobija destroyed the fort and dispersed the guaneros, maintaining sovereignty for a decade until it was challenged again.
 In 1857, José Goñi Prieto, at the helm of the Esmeralda, seized the Mejillones Bay.
-Negotiations were opened between the two governments, ending on September 2, 1861, with no results.
+Negotiations were opened between the two governments, ending on 2 September 1861, with no results.
 Retaking Mejillones became a priority of the government, such that the National Assembly which met in Oruro in 1863 authorized the declaration of war with Chile if negotiations reached a dead end.